DinoChiesa/Gemini-Function-Calling/README.md

 ```

-The point is, MCP isn't that.
+The point is, MCP doesn't talk about that.
 MCP defines the
 agent->tools link; _it does not have anything to say about how the agent talks
 to the LLM_.